noClaps/applause/README.md

   }
   ```

+- `completion`: Only applicable when `type` is "arg" or omitted.
+You can define a completion one of three ways:

+  - If you do `completion:"files"`, it will autocomplete to files.
+This is useful to complete file paths.

+  - If you do `completion:"some values here"`, it will autocomplete to "some", "values" and "here".
+This is useful when you have a fixed set of values you want to autocomplete.

+  - If you do `completion:"$(echo 'some command here')"`, it will autocomplete to the output of that command at runtime.
+This is useful for completions that need to be dynamic.

 ### Multiple arguments

 If you'd like an argument to take multiple values, you can use a slice.
 The supported types are: